nesrak1/AssetsTools.NET/README.md

 Set `onlyGetInfo` if you only want the asset info without reading the serialized data.
 You may want to do this if you want to only read a specific type which is much faster than reading all of the types you don't need to read.

-Reading MonoBehaviours are a little different because the information for deserialization is stored in Assembly-CSharp.dll, rather than the type tree or the class database file.
+Reading MonoBehaviours are a little different because the information for deserialization is stored in assemblies in the Managed folder, rather than the type tree or the class database file.

 ```cs
 //example for a GameObject